Thursday, October 02, 2025

 Bombing back, tailwind pushing up a whipper-whorl of dust ahead that I coasted through at higher speed as it petered out.
 Then a little lower down, still on the gravel the wind gusting from the side; hard work staying on, but the Speedbomb lived up to it's handle.
 Then on the seal, nice and tucked and silly-fast to start with, but around the bend back into the teeth of it and even tucked it was slow going and gusty until the shelter of the bridge valley around with a tail wind again, lovely in the trees then smooth speed into Luke's Rd, up and over rolling fast, and back through Adrians.

-Twenty metres shy of 8 km and one metre shy of 300: measured
+Twenty metres shy of 8 km and one metre shy of 300 climbed: measured

 Sunday, September 07, 2025

-Sunday, Coupla Rides, E with T and short Stooge on my lonesome
+Sunday, Coupla Rides: E with T and a short Stooge

 Nice hoon with my missus up across the tops and back on the ebikes today.
 We rode up through Vic Park Rd together and I peeled off to the Skidder and rode up the gutser and out to the top, while she headed down to Dyers Pass Rd and up around Summit to meet me.
 Together, glorious day, we rode out around, bitingly chilly wind in the exposed saddle places, while warm and basking and calm on the north east facing slopes.
 Good bombs on the downs, and easy climbs on the ups, we headed to Cavendish Saddle, stopping for a nice view and then headed home again.
 Me splitting off down through Vic the way I'd come up while she took the road and met me at 19th.